[?] Subscribe To This Site

 or a lifetime.

-While the site is currently under construction, we hope to make it a unique resource for anyone traveling, studying, or living in the city or region.
+We hope to make it a unique resource, for anyone traveling, studying, or living in the city or region.

 The colony of Pennsylvania - then consisting of only three counties - was founded by William Penn in 1682 - that is, nearly a century, before the thirteen American colonies declared their independence from Great Britain.